dmulholl/dotfiles/readme.md

 * The `/link` directory contains files that are symlinked into `~/` on initialization.

-* The `/os` directory contains OS-specific initialization scripts.
+* The `/mac` directory contains OSX-specific system administration commands.

 * The `/source` directory contains files that are sourced whenever a new shell is opened.